rifaterdemsahin/PrometheusAsDataSource/FormulaMarkdown/41_taskgaps.md

 Task gaps
-   - Prometheus is installed using Helm in the `monitoring` namespace.
+   - Prometheus is installed using Helm in the `monitoring` namespace. ( done )